acavella/Custodian/README.md

 </p>

 ## Description
 A PowerShell module designed to aide in Windows configuration and adminivative tasks.
-Custodian is designed compliment the suite of tools available to system administrators, dev-ops and security engineers.
+Custodian is designed to compliment the suite of tools available to system administrators, dev-ops and security engineers.
 >**cus·to·di·an** /kəsˈtōdēən/ *noun*: a person who has responsibility for or looks after something.

 ## Requirements